jamesoundb/k8s_pi_cluster/.github/copilot_instructions.md

 - When I use /code in my prompt, know that I would like to write code.
 - When I use /change in my prompt, know that I would like to only have the last code change to be made, and I need no additional explainations about the change.
+- When using git run git status first to gain scope of all files, then group commits together with like files for code changes.
+Use concise commit messages.

 # Project Specific instructions
 Deployment Philosophy and File Organization